U.S. Permanent Residence – How To Get a Green Card USA

 Then, fill out our Immigration Assessment Form, and we will get back to you within 24 hours to discuss your eligibility and options.

 a.)
 USA Employment based immigration visas (Green Cards)

-Employment based immigration visas, or Green Cards, allow migrants to gain lawful permanent residence in the US in order to engage in skilled work.
-There are two ways to obtain a US Green Card: one way is through a family member, the other way is to obtain an employment based Green Card (you can also try for the annual Green Card diversity lottery).
+Employment based immigration visas, or Green Cards USA, allow migrants to gain lawful permanent residence in the US in order to engage in skilled work.
+There are two ways to obtain a Green Card USA: one way is through a family member, the other way is to obtain an employment based Green Card (you can also try for the annual Green Card diversity lottery).
 This section concentrates on the 5 types of employment based Green Cards.

 There are 5 EB categories:

 - EB-1 for multinational executives or managers, or for people with exceptional experience and ability in science, art, education, business, or sport.

 - EB-2 for those in certain professions – such as medicine, science, and teaching – who hold a Master’s degree or higher.

 - EB-3 for skilled workers with at least 2 years of experience in their field, Master’s degree and PhD holders who are not covered by the EB-2 visa, and for low skilled workers to take a permanent US job.